hasantezcan/hasantezcan.github.io/_posts/2018-05-19-Under-the-hood-LSTM.md

 image: underthehood.jpg
 ---

-## Table of Contents

-1. Introduction
-2. Architecture and the parameters of the LSTM network
-3. Retrieving weight matrices from the Keras mode
-4. Defining a model in Keras
-5. Defining our custom-made model
-6. Implementation)
-7. Comparison and summary
-8. The full code in Python

-## Introduction
 Since I have learned about long short-term memory (LSTM) networks, I have always wanted to apply those algorithms in practice.
 Recently I had a chance to work on a project which requires deeper understanding of the mathematical foundations behind LSTM models.
 I have been investigating how LSTMs are implemented in the source code of Keras library in Python.
 To my surprise, I found out that the implementation is not as straightforward as I thought.
 There are some interesting differences between the theory I have learned at the university and the actual source code in Keras.

 The great Richard Feynman said once: